Event Details

 Do you like to knit and/or crochet?
 Or do you want to learn and already have your own supplies?
 Join the club -- via Zoom on your own device!
 Everyone is welcome, from beginners to old pros.
 Work on your current project, or start a new one with tips from other attendees.
 Participants exchange knitting/crocheting ideas while enjoying pleasant conversation.
 (This is an informal group and not an instructional class.)
 Register at tinyurl.com/KnitCrochetNB; once registered, you will receive a confirmation email with the Zoom link.

-*The Knitting/Crocheting Club regularly meets on the second and fourth Thursday of each month, with some exceptions (dates are listed on our calendar and in the Zoom registration).
+*The Knitting/Crocheting Club regularly meets on the second and fourth Thursday of each month, with some exceptions (such as November and December.
+Dates are listed on our calendar and in the Zoom registration.)
 Meetings will be virtual until further notice.
 For more information, please contact Librarian Kym Kirkley at kirkleyk@nbfpl.org or 732-745-5108 x20.

 Sewing 101